 One of the best parts of being an ambassador is getting to reconnect with your inner child.
 For those of us who are empty nesters, being with the children was a great way to relive playing with our own children when they were young.
 Suddenly, we’re resurrecting old songs and games, Duck, Duck Goose, thumb wrestling, and those slapping rhymes that were so popular at camp when I was a girl.
 It was so fun to see the girls doing what we did, but on the other side of the world.

 Our favorite rhyming song was: Chiv Chiv, Chapak.
 I only know it’s spelled this way from reading the social worker, Rupali’s notes.

 Some of the games are also educational.
-Here’s a video of the girls practicing their A, B, Cs in English:

-Rupali observed, although we didn’t share a common language, we were able to communicate in the language of the heart.
+Although we didn’t share a common language, we were able to communicate in the language of the heart.